tsedio/tsed/docs/getting-started/README.md

 ## What's next?

-Now we can follow one of these links to develop your new application:
+Now you can follow one of these links to develop your new application:

 - [Create your first controller](/getting-started/create-your-first-controller.md)
 - [Change server configuration](/docs/configuration.md)